kenleeyx/paired-up/DEMOFLOW.md

 (Login as user 2 - Email carl.fredricksen@pixar.com Pass 123456)

+Chat Gab: I'll be busy with work at the zoo today Honey!
+Don't forget to hang up the laundry

 - Memories
   -Create new picnic post with multiple images and tag picnic and dates -Scroll through the carousel